-The Spring 2016 course explores the local plant and animal communities of the Owen’s Valley and neighboring regions.
+The Spring 2019 course explores the local plant and animal communities of the Eastern Sierra and neighboring regions.
 Communities that will be discusses include desert scrub, sand dunes, and pinyon- juniper woodland.
 The field component of this course will visit areas of the Owen's Valley, Mono Lake, and Death Valley.

 Time: Friday's 10:15 AM – 12:20 PM